sebsowter/phaser-webpack/README.md

 # Phaser 3 Webpack Boilerplate

-Get up and running with Phaser 3 using JavaScript ES6.
+Get up and running with Phaser 3 using TypeScript or JavaScript ES6.

 This Webpack setup takes care of your code bundling and local development server.